Jamaican Police Officer Charged with Smuggling Cocaine from Jamaica to South Florida Inside Her Body

-A South Florida grand jury has indicted a veteran police officer from Jamaica for importing cocaine into the United States with the intent to distribute it.
+A South Florida grand jury has indicted a Jamaican veteran police officer for importing cocaine into the United States with the intent to distribute it.

 According to the Department of Justice, on February 3, 42-year-old Shelian Cherine Allen, a Jamaican, arrived at Fort Lauderdale-Hollywood International Airport from Montego Bay, Jamaica.